Battle of Białystok–Minsk: Aftermath

 The Soviet troops trapped in the gigantic pockets continued fighting, and concluding operations resulted in high German casualties.
 An estimated 250,000 Soviet troops escaped because of the lack of German infantry troops' motor transport, which slowed the encirclement process.

 The quick advance east created the possibility for the Wehrmacht to advance rapidly towards the land bridge of Smolensk from which an attack on Moscow could be planned.
 It also created the impression in the OKW that the war against the Soviet Union had already been won within days of its start.
 Still, Hitler blamed the Panzer generals for leaving gaps in the lines.
 The Panzer generals were deeply frustrated since for almost a week, their advance east had been stopped while they closed the pocket.
 They waited for the infantry to catch up and feared the momentum of the armored offensive would be lost.

 Front Commander General Pavlov and his Front Staff were recalled to Moscow and accused of intentional disorganization of defence and retreat without battle.
 They were soon executed by the NKVD for cowardice and "failure to perform their duties" and their families were repressed.
 They were pardoned in 1956.

 An exception was Pavlov's operations officer, General Ivan Boldin, who had been cut off by the German advance at a forward headquarters in the first days of the invasion but then fought his way back to Soviet lines with over 1,000 other soldiers a month and a half later.

 Casualties

-From 22 June to 9 July, the Soviet forces in Belarus lost 417,729 men, including 341,012 killed or missing and 76,717 wounded or sick.
+From 22 June to 9 July, the Soviet forces in Belarus, according to Soviet official data, lost 417,729 men, including 341,012 killed or missing and 76,717 wounded or sick.
 Soviet equipment losses totaled 1,177–1,669 aircraft, 4,799 tanks and 9,427 guns and mortars.

 As for the Germans, from 22 June to 4 July, the 2nd Panzer Group lost 7,089 men and its 18th Panzer Division had 16 tanks destroyed by 6 July.
 The Panzer Group had only 6,320 replacements to cover the losses, but that deficit imposed only a minimal burden on its combat capabilities.
 The 3rd Panzer Group had casualties of 1,769 men by 2 July and had 85 tanks destroyed by 4 July.
 Its replacements totaled 4,730, more than enough to restore its losses.
 Five of the infantry divisions in the German Fourth and Ninth Armies lost 3,299 men.